MrRobinOfficial/Guide-UnrealEngine/README.md

 You can read more about binding widgets with C++ from the [article by BenUI](https://benui.ca/unreal/ui-bindwidget/).

-### UI Tweening Libary
+### UI Tweening Library

 [BenUI](https://benui.ca/) has also created a free helpful plugin, which helps you animate UMG in C++.
 Plugin can be install from github[^5].
 [Link to repository](https://github.com/benui-dev/UE-BUITween).

-Here's an example from UI Tweening Libary:
+Here's an example from UI Tweening Library:

 ```cpp
 UBUITween::Create( SomeWidget, 0.2f )